 Three cells are deployed in the test, which are E-UTRAN PCell (Cell 1), FR1 PSCell (Cell 2) and a FR1 neighbour cell (Cell 3) on the same frequency as the PSCell.
 The test parameters for PSCell are given in Table A.4.6.8.1.1-1, A.4.6.8.1.1-2, A.4.6.8.1.1-3 and A.4.6.8.1.1-4 below and the test parameters and applicability for the E-UTRAN cell are defined in A.3.7.2.
 In the measurement control information, a measurement object is configured for the frequency of the PSCell, and it is indicated to the UE that event-triggered reporting with Event A3 is used for the CSI-RS based L3 intra-frequency measurements.
 The test consists of two successive time periods, with time duration of T1, and T2 respectively.
 During time duration T1, the UE shall not have any timing information of cell 3.

-UE needs to be provided at least once every 500ms with new Timing Advance Command MAC control element to restart the Time alignment timer to keep UE uplink time alignment.
-Furthermore UE is allocated with PUSCH resource at every DRX cycle.
+UE is allocated with PUSCH resource at every DRX cycle.

+NOTE: TAT= infinite based on the DRX configuration used in test.

 Table A.4.6.8.1.1-1: Supported test configurations